 Snapchat hit with EU probe into alleged failure to prevent child grooming, illegal goods sales

-BRUSSELS, March 26 : Snap-owned Snapchat was hit with an EU investigation on Thursday as regulators warned that the social platform appears not to be doing enough to prevent child grooming and the sale of illegal goods.
+BRUSSELS, March 26 : Social media platform Snapchat, owned by U.S. tech company Snap , was hit with an EU investigation on Thursday as regulators warned it appears not to be doing enough to prevent child grooming and the sale of illegal goods.

-The EU probe is under the Digital Services Act, which requires big online platforms to do more to tackle illegal and harmful content or risk fines as much as 6 per cent of their global annual sales.
+The EU is conducting the probe under the Digital Services Act, which requires big online platforms to do more to tackle illegal and harmful content or risk fines of as much as 6 per cent of their global annual sales.

 "From grooming and exposure to illegal products to account settings that undermine minors' safety, Snapchat appears to have overlooked that the Digital Services Act demands high safety standards for all users," EU tech chief Henna Virkkunen said in a statement.